 Edit a page title in WordPress

-You can also edit the page title on the edit page screen.
+Edit the page title on the page

-Just click to select the title and start typing.
+- Click to select the title and start typing.

-Now hit the blue Update button to save the page.
+- Now hit the blue Update button to save the page.

 Creating a title and a slug

 When you create a WordPress page or post, the original title of the page becomes the slug.
 However, you can edit the slug.

 A title such as ‘Our Services’ will create the slug ‘our-services’.